saiteja244/saiteja244/README.md

 ## Hi there 👋
+A Passionate computer science student from National Institute of Technology,Patna
+- 📫 How to reach me: saitejachauhan244@gmail.com
+-
 <!--
 **saiteja244/saiteja244** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-A Passionate computer science student from National Institute of Technology,Patna

 Here are some ideas to get you started: